Students each find a piece of rockweed. Discuss what it is, where it grows, and that it is an alga (not a plant).

 Students look closely at the parts of the rockweed, draw it in their notebooks (draw around a small piece), then label the parts: holdfast, bladders and blades.

-Test the function of each part of the seaweed by tearing the rockweed into pieces, comprising either blade or a bladder, then see if each float in a tray of water.
+Test the function of each part of the seaweed by tearing the rockweed into pieces: pieces of the blade or a bladder on its own, then see if each float in a tray of water.

 The blades should sink, and the bladders float (unless the air has been popped out of them).
 Do many pieces until a pattern is seen.